electron/electron/docs/api/web-view-tag.md

 The `webview` tag has the following methods:

-**Note**: The webview element must be loaded before using the methods.
+**Note:** The webview element must be loaded before using the methods.

 **Example**
 ```javascript